Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: What type of quantifiable relationship between the exposure mixture and outcome (i.e., statistical estimand) do we formulate?

-For simplicity, we first consider an exposure mixture at a single timepoint---baseline.
-We denote the shift applied to $\mathbf{A}_0$ as $\dd(\mathbf{A}_0)$.
-We can define an additive shift as: for an increase in each pesticide $A_i$ of $\gamma_i$.
-For example, we could shift each pesticide up by 10 units; in this case, $\gamma_i=10$ for each $i \in \{1, .., 7\}$.
-These shifted values are shown in Figure \ref{fig:shifts_all} Panel A. We can define a multiplicative shift as For example, we could shift each pesticide down by 20\%; in this case, $\delta_i=0.8$ for each $i \in \{1, .., 7\}$.
-These shifted values are shown in Figure \ref{fig:shifts_all} Panel B. Again, these shifts can vary across components (e.g. a 20\% shift for one component and a 10\% shift for another component).
+A hypothetical shift of a point-in-time or longitudinal exposure mixture distribution is an example of a \textit{modified treatment policy} (MTP), which is a type of hypothetical intervention on the exposure that is a function of the \textit{natural value of the exposure}.
+In the single timepoint setting, the natural value of the exposure is just the observed exposure.
+In the longitudinal setting, the natural value of the exposure is the value the exposure would take at timepoint $t$ if the hypothetical intervention was applied sequentially from baseline and discontinued right before time $t$. \cite{haneuse2013estimation,young2014identification,diaz2023nonparametric,hoffman2024studying} Importantly, the modified treatment policy may flexibly affect a multi-component exposure, possibly affecting each component differently, and some not at all.

-Say we're interested in the independent contribution of paraquat ($A_7$) on the risk of hypertension.
-In our dataset, paraquat is not strongly correlated with the other pesticide classes (Figure \ref{fig:baselinecorr}), so it may be reasonable to consider shifting paraquat levels down by 20\% while the other pesticide classes remain as observed:
+Consider a baseline exposure $\mathbf{A}_0$, where we denote a hypothetical intervention that is only a function of the natural value of the exposure as $\dd(\mathbf{A}_0)$.
+Each discrete component can be set to a particular value, e.g., $A_{j,0}=a_{j,0}$.
+Continuous components can be shifted on the additive or multiplicative scale.
+We can define an additive shift as: $\dd(\mathbf{A}_0) = (A_{1,0} + \gamma_1, A_{2,0} + \gamma_2, ..., A_{7,0} + \gamma_7);$ e.g., we could shift each pesticide up by 10 units, $\gamma_i=10$ for each $i \in \{1, .., 7\}$, shown in Figure \ref{fig:shifts_all} Panel A. We can define a multiplicative shift as e.g., we could shift each pesticide down by 20\%, $\delta_i=0.8$ for each $i \in \{1, .., 7\}$, shown in Figure \ref{fig:shifts_all} Panel B. Again, these shifts can vary across components (e.g. a 20\% shift for one and a 10\% shift for another).
+Estimands reflecting shifted exposure values have a similar interpretation to a regression coefficient: \textit{a shift in some or all components of $\mathbf{A}$, defined by $\dd$}, \textit{is associated with an X-unit increase in outcome $Y$, holding all other unshifted exposure components (if any) at their observed levels and controlling for covariates.}